-Selena Gomez New Song For ’13 Reasons Why,’ Sound Familiar?
+Does Selena Gomez’s New Song For ’13 Reasons Why’ Sound Familiar?

 A post shared by Selena Gomez (@selenagomez) on

-This song for 13 Reasons Why is Selena Gomez’s first non-collaboration track since 2015, according to Hollywood Life.
+The song for 13 Reasons Why is Selena Gomez’s first non-collaboration track since 2015, according to Hollywood Life.

 The singer, actress, and producer also sang an acoustic version of her hit song “Kill ‘Em With Kindness” for the film soundtrack.